(Last Updated on : 14/08/2017)

-Pitta, one of the three doshas, is made up of the elements fire and water.
-It is responsible for thirst, digestion, hunger, heat regulation, vision, softness and luster, intellect, cheerfulness and sexual vigour.
+which is made up of the elements fire and water.
+It is responsible for thirst, digestion, hunger, heat regulation, vision, softness and lustre, intellect, cheerfulness and sexual vigour.
 In short, this dosha governs all changes taking place in the physiology, from the digestion of food to the regulation of feelings, emotions and sensory perceptions.
-According to Ashtang Ayurveda, the site of existance of pitta is between the naval line and the 'epigastrum' line.

 The Charaka Samhita

-Alochak pitta is present in the eyes and at the point between the eyebrows, which is often refferred to as the spiritual "third" eye.
-This pitta converts the reflection of an item on the retina into an image and thus enables us to see.
-Bhrajak pitta invests the skin tissue, giving it color, shine and quality.
-It helps in the regulation of body temperature by getting rid of excess heat through sweating.
-It facilitates the transport of ointments, oils and other such substances that are applied externally and enables them to enter the deeper layers of the skin so that they can effectively reach the place of action.
+Alochak Pitta: This is present in the eyes and at the point between the eyebrows, which is often referred to as the spiritual "third eye".
+This pitta converts the reflection of an item on the retina into an image and thus enables one to see.

 Bhrajak Pitta: This provides the skin tissue by giving it colour, shine and quality.
 It helps in the regulation of body temperature through sweating.